 Conceptual 3D renderings, as part of design process and for client presentation.

-I developed a working knowledge of Revit in 2008, along with developing advanced rendering skills in that program.
-In 2009 I developed skills in SketchUp and Vray.
-In 2013 and 2014 I increased my skill level in SketchUp, with drawings based on npr style inherent to the program.
-One reason I focus on SketchUp rather than 3ds Max is SketchUp's excellent perspective system.
+I developed a working knowledge of Revit in 2008, along with rendering skills in that program at the time.
+In 2009 I developed skills in SketchUp.
+In 2013 and 2014 I increased my skill level in SketchUp, developing an npr style inherent to the program.
 In 2015 and 2016 I developed skills in Maxwell for SketchUp, and was involved in beta-testing Corona Render for SketchUp.
-In 2018 and 2019 I developed advanced rendering skills in Vray for SketchUp.
-Recently I've developed skills in Corona Render; importing SketchUp models into Cinema4D and rendering them in Corona.
+In 2018 and 2019 I developed rendering skills in Vray for SketchUp.
+In 2020 and 2021 I rendered in Corona Render for Cinema4D; importing SketchUp models to C4D and rendering them in Corona.
 Currently I am developing skills in Enscape and SketchUp.

-Most of the renderings shown here (SketchUp, Corona, Vray and Maxwell) are based on existing projects, done for academic reasons, while earlier Autocad and Revit drawings are based on projects I was involved with as a designer, prior to 2008.
+Most of the renderings shown here (Enscape, Corona, Vray, Maxwell and SketchUp) are based on existing projects, done for academic reasons, while earlier Autocad and Revit drawings are based on projects I was involved with as a designer, prior to 2008.